 We offer a range of after-school clubs, Monday to Friday, that finish at 4.30pm.
 Here is the letter for the after-school clubs on offer for Spring 2019 - Barlow Newsletter 080119

 We offer a range of educational visits across the year to complement the learning that takes place in school.
 In 2018, the children have had the opportunity to take part in the Young Voices concert at Sheffield Arena, and have enjoyed visits to York and the Yorkshire Wildlife Park.
 In Autumn 2018, Class 1 visited Withernsea Lighthouse and enjoyed stunning views from the very top.
+We also shared a visit to the pantomime with Chapel Haddlesey Primary.

 All educational visits are planned and organised following North Yorkshire County Council's guidelines.
 Safety on visits is of paramount importance to all staff and risk assessments are completed and shared with staff before the visit takes place.
+We have an Educational Visits Policy which is updated every two years and we log all of our visits on Evolve, the online NYCC visit database.

 At the start of each academic year, or on induction to the school, all families are asked to complete a School Visit Permission form to cover all visits through the year.